umccr-svc/site/content/post/2022-07-28-bioserde-gsoc/2022-07-28-bioserde-gsoc.md

 # GSoC 2022 and BioSerDe

-The BioSerDe project, initially idealized in a [noodles issue](https://github.com/zaeleus/noodles/issues/53) is [finally being worked on][bioserde] by UMMCR in partnership with GA4GH's proposal's on GSOC.
+The BioSerDe project, initially idealized in a [noodles issue](https://github.com/zaeleus/noodles/issues/53) [has been worked on][bioserde] by UMMCR in partnership with GA4GH's proposal's on GSOC.

-It's being currently worked on by [Gabriel Simonetto](https://github.com/GabrielSimonetto) with the mentorship of [Roman Valls Guimera](https://github.com/brainstorm), [Michael Milton](https://github.com/multimeric) and [Marko Malenic](https://github.com/mmalenic).
+The project was developed by [Gabriel Simonetto](https://github.com/GabrielSimonetto) with the mentorship of [Roman Valls Guimera](https://github.com/brainstorm), [Michael Milton](https://github.com/multimeric) and [Marko Malenic](https://github.com/mmalenic).

 The mission is to have a safe and performant system to convert bioinformatics formats into alternative data representations.